1980 United States presidential election: Other candidates

-John B. Anderson was defeated in the Republican primaries, but entered the general election as an independent candidate.
-He campaigned as a liberal Republican alternative to Reagan's conservatism.
-Anderson's campaign appealed primarily to frustrated anti-Carter voters from Republican and Democratic backgrounds.
+John B. Anderson was defeated in the Republican primaries, but entered the general election as an independent.
+He campaigned as a liberal Republican alternative to Reagan.
+Anderson's campaign appealed primarily to frustrated anti-Carter voters with Republican or Democratic allegiances.
 Anderson's running mate was Patrick Lucey, a Democratic former governor of Wisconsin and then ambassador to Mexico, appointed by President Carter.

 The Libertarian Party nominated Ed Clark for president and David Koch for vice president.
-They were on the ballot in all 50 states as well as Washington, D.C.
-The Libertarian Party platform was the only political party in 1980 to contain a plank advocating for the equal rights of homosexual men and women as well as the only party platform to advocate explicitly for "amnesty" for all illegal non-citizens.
+They were on the ballot in all 50 states and Washington, D.C.
+The Libertarian Party platform was the only one that contained a plank advocating for the equal rights of homosexual men and women, as well as the only one to advocate "amnesty" for all illegal non-citizens.

 The Citizens Party ran biologist Barry Commoner for president and Comanche Native American activist LaDonna Harris for vice president.
-The Commoner–Harris ticket was on the ballot in twenty-nine states and in the District of Columbia.
+The Commoner–Harris ticket was on the ballot in 29 states and Washington, D.C.